Stavros Michaelides Architecture Logo

 Interior view of the Dental One practice

-How can architecture help ease the fear often associated with medical environments?
+How can architecture function as a means of alleviating the fear often associated with dental centres?

-With this question as our starting point—and in close collaboration with the dentists—we designed a dental center that aims to offer patients a sense of safety and calm, while enabling the team to work with comfort and focus.
+With this central concern in mind, and in close collaboration with the dentists, a dental centre was designed to provide patients with a sense of safety and calm, while also enabling staff to work with focus and comfort.

-In the existing retail shell, we preserved the double-height entrance so the reception area immediately conveys the importance of the practice and creates a feeling of spaciousness from the first moment.
-The entry acts as a transition zone, helping patients decompress before treatment.
+In the existing shop, which previously operated as a hair salon, the double-height entrance was preserved so that the reception area would emphasize the importance of the clinic and create a sense of spaciousness from the very first interaction.
+The entrance functions as a transitional space, psychologically easing patients before receiving medical care.

-The plan follows a clear sequence from public to private.
-Moving inward from the street, spaces gradually shift from open and accessible to more controlled and intimate.
-Reception and waiting sit beneath a 6‑meter double height, creating a hotel‑lobby atmosphere and distancing the experience from the typical image of a dental clinic.
+The layout of the dental centre follows a clear progression from public to private space.
+From the street toward the interior, spaces gradually transition from open and publicly accessible areas to more private and controlled environments.
+Reception and waiting areas are positioned beneath the 6-meter double-height ceiling, creating the atmosphere of a hotel lobby and distancing the space from the stereotypical image of a dental clinic.

-The two primary treatment rooms were designed with generous proportions to support multiple working scenarios.
-The layout allows dentists and assistants to operate comfortably, accommodates specialist staff when needed, and gives patients the option to be accompanied.
-The panoramic X‑ray unit was placed in a more secluded position, so it does not become a mandatory passage for all patients.
+The two main treatment rooms were designed with generous dimensions to accommodate multiple usage scenarios.
+The space allows dentists and assistants to work comfortably, provides flexibility for specialized staff when needed, and offers patients the option to be accompanied if they wish.
+The panoramic X-ray machine was placed in a more secluded location, ensuring that the rest of the patients will not get affected by radiation.

-Back‑of‑house areas without patient access—such as the lab, sterilization, and server room—were organized at the rear of the practice, ensuring clear functional separation and smooth day‑to‑day operation.
+Spaces without patient access, such as the laboratory, sterilization area, and server room, were placed toward the rear of the clinic, ensuring clear functional separation and smooth day-to-day operation.

-The mezzanine level accommodates staff break areas, a meeting office, and a small kitchenette.
-The existing staircase was retained, and the space beneath it was used for storage—improving functionality without unnecessary cost.
+On the mezzanine level were placed the rest areas, a meeting office and a small kitchen.
+The existing staircase was preserved, and the area beneath it was utilized for storage, enhancing functionality without unnecessary additional costs.

-The design complies fully with current accessibility and fire‑safety regulations.
-In addition, certain partitions were reinforced with lead to protect staff from frequent radiation exposure.
+The design of the clinic fully complies with current accessibility and fire safety regulations.
+At the same time, certain walls were reinforced with lead to protect staff from the radiation to which they are frequently exposed.

-Throughout the design process, BIM (Building Information Modelling) was used to integrate all medical equipment into the 3D model, ensuring ergonomics, accuracy, and reliable operation already from the study phase.
+Throughout the design process, BIM (Building Information Modelling) was used to integrate all medical equipment into the three-dimensional planning, ensuring ergonomics, precision, and the efficient operation of the centre from the study phase onward.

-We believe that the quality of space for the team is just as—if not more—important than that for visitors.
-When dentists and supporting staff work in a balanced and pleasant environment, this is directly reflected in the quality of care patients receive.
+At our office, we believe that the quality of space for staff is equally—if not more—important than that for visitors.
+When dentists and support staff work in a balanced and pleasant environment, this directly reflects in the quality-of-care patients receive.

-For custom joinery design, material selection, lighting, furniture, and the overall aesthetic upgrade, the dentists collaborated with Interior Architect Andrea Charalambous (Kivo Design House), who contributed decisively to creating a contemporary, calm, and welcoming environment.
+For the interior design and aesthetic enhancement of the space, the dentists collaborated with Interior Architect Ms. Andrea Charalambous (Kivo Design House).
+Ms. Andrea played a decisive role in creating a contemporary, calm, and welcoming environment.

 Contributors

-• Clients: D.D.S.
-Kyriaki Matsouka & D.D.S.
+• Clients: D.D.S. Κyriaki Matsouka & D.D.S.
 Dimitris Dimitriou (Dental One)

 • Civil Engineer: Charalambos Filippou